sempruijs/pure-bible-website/README.md

-# Svelte Effect Nix Template
+# svelte Effect Nix Template

 This is a Nix-powered [Svelte](https://svelte.dev) template with [Effect](https://effect.website) integration.
 It builds an app fully reproducibly, including tests.